Kudos to you for deciding to take the necessary time and commitment to explore major options.

 Major Exploration Events

-Major and Career Exploration Sessions hosted by the Student Success Center
+Major and Career Exploration Sessions are hosted by the Student Success Center, and take students through the steps of the career decision-making process.

 What Can I Do with A Major In?